The Return of the Singularities: Applications of the Smeared Null Energy Condition: Examples

-In previous work \cite{Freivogel:2018gxj}, we proposed that one should trust SNEC eq.\eqref{eqn:SNEC2} when smearing over null achronal segments of length shorter than the radius of curvature.
+In previous work \cite{Freivogel:2018gxj}, we proposed that one should trust SNEC eq.\eqref{eqn:SNEC2} when smearing over null achronal segments of length much shorter than the radius of curvature.
 Here we provide some evidence supporting the generalization of our bound for longer regions of integration.

+The case we examine is that of an evaporating black hole.
+In Schwarzschild geometry the radius of curvature is $r\sqrt{r/R_s}$ where $R_s$ is the Schwarzschild radius.
+Parametrizing the null geodesic with $r$ and picking a segment from $r$ to $2r$ we see that near the horizon the length of the segment is comparable to the radius of curvature \footnote{We thank Ken Olum for pointing out this example to us.}.

-In particular, we show that the stress tensors of an evaporating black hole satisfies SNEC, integrated over achronal, null geodesic segments longer that the radius of curvature.
+We proceed to show that the stress tensor of an evaporating black hole satisfies SNEC, integrated over achronal, null geodesic segments.
 The relevant component of the stress tensor is \cite{Freivogel:2014dca}

 where $u$ is the usual outgoing null coordinate, and $R_s$ the Schwarszchild radius.
 More precise versions of eq.\eqref{stress tensor BH} can be found in \cite{Bardeen:2017ypp}, \cite{Visser:1997sd}, and references therein.
 For our purposes, the stress tensor eq.\eqref{stress tensor BH} represents the negative energy density encountered by an observer traveling along a radial null geodesic outside of an evaporating black hole.
 We formulate our derivation as a theorem since stress tensors of this form are not specific to black holes, but they are in fact quite common.